-Many buyers favour fixed rate mortgages because they allow them to budget with certainty.
-With a fixed rate, you know exactly how much you will have to pay out each month, so you don’t need to worry about fluctuations in interest rates.
+With a fixed rate, you know exactly how much you will have to pay out each month, so you don't need to worry about fluctuations in interest rates.
 However, this also means that your monthly payment will stay the same during the fixed period, even if other interest rates decrease.

-Often, you can fix your mortgage for two, three or five years and some lenders offer longer term fixed rates of ten years or more.
+Typically, you can fix your mortgage for two, three or five years and some lenders offer longer term fixed rates of ten years or more.
 It is important to be certain of how long you want to commit to your mortgage.
 Many lenders will charge you a penalty – known as an early repayment charge (ERC) – if you repay the mortgage before the end of the fixed rate term.